jarekj9/image_combiner/README.md

 Accepts jpg, png, bmp, gif.
 Outputs jpg.
 Uses simple automatic GUI based on argparse configuration.

+To use in cli mode use with --ignore-gooey argument.

 Included .exe file has been compiled with pyinstaller.

 ![Screenshot](screenshot.png?raw=true "Screenshot")